James van Riemsdyk Game Preview: Bruins vs. Red Wings

-James van Riemsdyk will be among those on the ice Saturday when his Boston Bruins play the Detroit Red Wings at TD Garden.
-Prop bets for van Riemsdyk are available, and we have information to help you make good calls.
+James van Riemsdyk will be on the ice when the Boston Bruins and Detroit Red Wings face off at 7:00 PM ET on Saturday, November 4, 2023.
+Thinking about a bet on van Riemsdyk in the Bruins-Red Wings matchup?
+Use our stats and information below.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.